lufinkey/Promise.swift/README.md

 });
 ```

-If a `catch` function is called, the promise chain will stop unless the `catch` function returns another Promise for the expected result type:
+After a `catch` callback is called, the promise chain will stop unless the callback returns another Promise with the expected result type:

 ```swift
 let promise = myAsyncFunction();